Jenji/dynamodb-emr-exporter/README.md

 ## Import Usage

 When the export runs, it also generates the configuration needed to execute an import.
-You can find the configuration file for imorting within the json output directory you used for the export (importSteps.json).
+You can find the configuration file for importing within the json output directory you used for the export (importSteps.json).
 It is also copied to the S3 bucket at the completion of the export.

 ### Running the import

 Before running the import, you need to perform 2 tasks